jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

 ### Upgrading from a Previous Version

-If you're upgrading from a previous version of ClaudeComputerCommander:
+If you're upgrading from a previous version:

 1. Uninstall the old version first:
    ```
-   # Navigate to your ORIGINAL ClaudeComputerCommander directory
    cd path/to/your/original/ClaudeComputerCommander

-   # Run the uninstall script
    node uninstall.js
    ```

-2. Follow the installation steps above for the new version
+2. Follow any of the installation methods above for the new version

-### Configuration Files
+## Configuration Options

 Several pre-configured setup options are available: